cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

     // code for getting voteBytes goes here
     // voteBytes := ...

-    // The underlying signer needs these parameters so we pass them through SignerOptions options := SignerOptions{
+    // The underlying signer needs these parameters so we pass them through SignerOpts options := SignerOpts{
         "chainID": chainID,
         "vote":    vote,
     }